 The vast majority of the interviews in the Oral History Archives at Columbia are open for research.
 If you would like to view a closed interview, please contact us, as the restrictions may have expired or you may be able to contact the copright holder directly for access.

-In this time of transition, the easiest way to find out about the accessibility of audio/video is to contact us directly.
+The easiest way to find out about the accessibility of transcripts, audio, or video is to contact us directly.

 Digital Reproduction Policies